aemooooon/Project-Portfolio/pages/gallery.md

 ---
 layout: page
-title: Gallery
+title: Portfolio Pictures Evidence
-subtitle: From the pexels folder
+subtitle: From each of the post
 permalink: /gallery/
 gallery_path: "assets/img/p"
-tags: [Gallery, Photo]
+tags: [project 1]
 ---

-This is a photo gallery made from the static files in the `assets/img/pexels` folder.
-I wanted to create automatically a simple gallery from a folder without having to create a markdown page as you would for the portfolio.
+This is the picture evidence of all my portfolios.
+I simply listed the photos here for quick and intuitive viewing.
+What have I done！

 {% include gallery.html gallery_path=page.gallery_path %}